What Ivanka Did This Week: Keeping Up With The Kardashians

 The first daughter recorded a video address to the Regional Conference on Women's Empowerment in Afghanistan, hosted in Astana, Kazakhstan.

-Ivanka posted the video on Twitter and wrote: "It was my honor to address the 1st Regional Conference on
+Ivanka posted the video on Twitter and wrote: "It was my honour to address the 1st Regional Conference on

 #EmpoweringWomeninAfghanistan!
 Supporting women is fundamental to the future direction of Afghanistan.
 Together, we have the opportunity to help Afghan women realize their dreams of a peaceful and prosperous future."